Antoni Weynerowski: Philanthropy and social activities

-Following her brothers, Helena moved to the USA after 1945.
-The couple had two children.
-She died on 3 November 2003 in Annapolis.

 Commemorations

 On 1 September 2012, an information plaque has been unveiled at the corner of Kościuszki and Chocimska streets, where stands the building of the ancient factory.
 It depicts the history of the factory and its importance in the city at the time.

 "LEO" (renamed "KOBRA") company

 In memoriam of Antoni's wife, Leokadia, and their first son Leon, the name "Leo" was chosen for the branding of the shoe company in the late 1920s.